Changissnz/selfinterest/README.md

 being is not one required to be bound to a metric for every pursuit or activity per span of time.
 Historically and up till now, a human being governed by the metric is one that is governed by another human being's devices.
-The most noble aspect of the metric, established as an outcome of empirical studies, is that the metric defines the percentile of human capability.
+The most noble aspect of the metric, established as an outcome of empirical studies, is that it defines human capability by percentile.
 Unfortunately, these percentiles are human-relational, and one human being that scores higher than another has the reason to feel a positive sentiment out of the sole logic of better performance in comparison, so the metric cannot be initially considered anything more than a performance mark for the specific tasks measured.
 Through